-- Get some legal advice early on.
-This will help you understand the potential employment law claims you may have and the strength of your position.
-Some people come to us too late, having resigned, and this can make their negotiating position very difficult.
-In addition, employment law claims have strict time limits (typically, 3 months from a particular incident happening or the ending of employment).
-Even if you have no intention of bringing a claim, it will be important to understand what to do now to be one step ahead of the employer.
+Obtaining legal advice early on.
+Obtaining advice will help you to understand the potential employment law claims you may have against your employer and therefore the strength of your position.
+Some people seek advice when it is too late.
+For example, if you have already resigned it can make your negotiating position very difficult.
+Additionally, bringing a claim in the Employment Tribunal has strict time limits (usually, 3 months from a particular event occurring or the termination of employment).
+Even if you do not plan to bring a claim, it will be important to appreciate the position and understand your options so that you stay one step ahead of your employer.

-- Think about what is important to you.
-I recall one client (now a friend) who said that she could not face going into work and felt physically sick at the prospect.
-Talking through the situation helped her see that she could not continue like this: she had to resign.
-She was not interested in seeking compensation from her employer and found it liberating to take control of the situation and resign immediately on her own terms.
+Think about what is important to you.
+We have acted for clients who have told us that they could not face going into the office and felt physically sick at the thought of doing so.
+Being able to talk through the situation can help you obtain clarity on what to do.
+One client decided she could not continue in her situation and that she had to resign.
+She wasn’t interested in seeking compensation from her employer but felt that a weight had been lifted as she was able to take control and resign on her own terms.

-- Shut out some of the noise.
-It is absolutely right for you to take soundings from friends, family and (sometimes, colleagues) to make a decision about your employment.
-Often they will recognise the signs of stress in you that you have been accustomed to and take as being the norm.
-However, sometimes those close to you feel understandably aggrieved at your situation and want you to take things forward to a court of employment tribunal.
-This may not be the right decision for you – either financially or emotionally.
-Trust yourself.
-You will know whether this is the right decision for you.
+Shut out some of the noise.
+Employees, quite rightly, often take advice from friends, family and (sometimes, colleagues) in order to assist them in making a decision about their employment.
+Those confidantes may often recognise various signs of stress which an employee may have become accustomed to as being the norm.
+However, it should be borne in mind that sometimes those close to you also feel aggrieved at the situation and will encourage you to take things to court or employment tribunal.
+This may not necessarily be the right decision for you, whether emotionally or financially.
+Trust yourself, you will know what the right decision for you is.

-- Get some help to review the terms of any settlement agreement.
-If your employer agrees to pay you some compensation or gives you a deal to leave, you will be asked to sign a settlement agreement.
-It is a condition of signing the agreement that you get a lawyer to look through the agreement and advise you on its terms and effect.
-It is often possible to agree some additional terms – such as an announcement to the business – that positions your departure in the best possible light.
+Obtain advice on the terms of any proposed settlement agreement.
+Often an employer will agree to pay some compensation to you to leave your employment and, if so, you will be asked to sign a settlement agreement.
+It is a legal requirement that prior to signing the agreement that you have a lawyer review the agreement and advise you on its terms and effect.
+Sometimes it is possible to agree some additional terms, such as a leaving announcement which sets out your departure in the best possible light.

-Do get in touch if you are having a difficult time at work and would like a confidential discussion.
-I am happy to have an initial conversation free of charge, where I can outline how I can help and what the likely costs will be of helping you going forward.
+Please do not hesitate to contact us if you are having a difficult time at work and would like an initial confidential discussion.
+We usually have a brief initial conversation free of charge, where we can set out how we can help and what the likely costs going forward would be.